-Germantown Mayor Mike Palazzolo has issued a Safer at Home Executive Order that will go into effect beginning Tuesday, March 24, at 6 p.m. and will remain in effect until rescinded by the mayor.
+Germantown Mayor Mike Palazzolo has issued a Safer at Home Executive Order beginning Tuesday, March 24, at 6 p.m.
+The order will remain in effect until rescinded by the mayor.
 The Safer at Home Order directs all Germantown residents to stay inside their homes and immediately limit all movement outside of their homes beyond what is absolutely necessary to take care of essential needs.
 On those occasions when residents are out of their homes for necessary tasks, they are urged to stay at least six feet away from others.
 The Safer at Home Order will help to ensure the public health of those in the community, disrupt the spread of the virus and reduce the strain on regional healthcare resources as much as possible.
-To view the City of Germantown’s full Safer at Home Order, visit this link.
+To view the City of Germantown’s full Safer at Home Order, visit this link

 The Germantown Public Works department will continue to ensure safe and high-quality drinking water to customers.
 In addition, water services will not be shut off due to delinquent payments at this time.
 However, please note that customer bills are due as rendered and payment obligations will continue to accrue.
 If you are new to Germantown and need to sign up for water, sewer and sanitation services, please visit this page, complete the solid waste service forms selection form and the water service application, and send completed forms to LAcerra@Germantown-TN.gov.
 For questions regarding signing up for water, sewer or sanitation services, please contact Leslie Acerra at (901) 757-7353.

 Solid waste collection is an essential service and the City of Germantown has been in daily communication with our contractor Waste Pro regarding service delivery.
-It is important to note that Waste Pro has all of the routes in Germantown covered at this time.
-Due to the recent increased volume of household trash, Waste Pro has made adjustments to move more equipment on the household trash routes in an effort to meet the demand.
-This shift in equipment may result in delayed collection in other service areas, which includes recycling and yard debris.
 The City has been receiving reports of missed or delayed collections and these are communicated in real time to Waste Pro.
 In addition, Waste Pro is taking precautions due to the outbreak of Coronavirus (COVD-19), in which case substitute drivers may be covering routes on an as needed basis.
 For more information or to report a missed collection, please contact Customer Service at (901) 757-7200 or CustomerService@Germantown-TN.gov.
 Thank you for your understanding.